 \section{Introduction}

 Autonomously operated vehicles are commonly designed around high-cost measurement devices used for real-time localization.
-However, there exists instances, especially in low-cost systems, where the measurements available to the agents are limited to basic geometric information.
-We study the case when the information available is restricted to its Euclidean distance from $p$ fixed points, or anchors.
-Exploiting a linear, first-order model, we first address the homing problem.
-In this case, the primary goal is to move an agent from an arbitrary initial position to some predetermined equilibrium position using the available measurement data.
-Despite being based on nonlinear measurements, our controller is a simple linear function, and its stability can be proven in a straight-forward manner.
+However, there exists instances, especially in low-cost systems, when the measurements available to the agents are limited to basic geometric information.
+We study the case where the agent's information is restricted to the Euclidean distance from $p$ fixed points, or anchors.
+To demonstrate, we control a single agent with linear, first-order dynamics moving from an arbitrary initial position to an equilibrium position given by target reference distances.
+Despite being based on nonlinear measurements, our controller is a simple linear function, and its stability can be proven in a straightforward manner.
 We also consider the problem of driving $m=p$ agents into some predetermined formation using only inter-agent distances.
-In this case, we show that the controller defined for the homing problem can be implemented with minimal adjustments.
-Subsequently, the set of equilibrium positions are proven through transformation invariance, and validated through simulation.
+We show that the controller defined for the homing problem can be implemented with minimal adjustments.
+The set of equilibrium positions are then proven and validated empirically.